-Gupta family, hit by scandal, says it plans to sell South African holdings
+Scandal-hit Gupta family says plans to sell South African holdings

-JOHANNESBURG South Africa's wealthy Gupta family, which has been accused of holding undue political sway over President Jacob Zuma, said on Saturday it planned to dispose of all the stakes it holds in South African businesses before the end of the year.
+JOHANNESBURG (Reuters) - South Africa's wealthy Gupta family, which has been accused of holding undue political sway over President Jacob Zuma, said on Saturday it planned to dispose of all stakes it holds in South African businesses before the end of the year.

+The Guptas have denied accusations that they have used their friendship with Zuma to influence his decisions or advance their business interests.
+But South Africa's anti-corruption watchdog said in July it would get more funds to investigate whether Zuma allowed the family to make government appointments.

-"As a family, we now believe that the time is right for us to exit our shareholding of the South African businesses which we believe will benefit our existing employees," the family said in a statement.
+In a statement, the Gupta family said "we now believe the time is right for us to exit our shareholding of the South African businesses" and it believed the move would benefit current employees.

 "As such, we announce today our intention to sell all of our shareholding in South Africa by the end of the year.
 We are already in discussions with several international prospective buyers," the statement said.